ittech25/BlackUpload/README.md

 ```

 ## $Upload::hashName()
-Return an "SHA1 Hashed File Name" of the uploaded file
+Return a "SHA1 Hashed File Name" of the uploaded file

 Example:
 ```php